aniketpant/journal/_posts/2013-03-17-started-the-day-with-movies.md

 ---
-title: Started the day with movies.
+title: "Started the day with movies."
 layout: entry
 date: 2013-03-17 17:08:00
 ---